Written by Chiara Mischke

 Rotenburo, or open-air baths, are popular all year round.
 However, especially in the winter, they make for a very special experience.
 Sitting in the hot water while snowflakes are falling on your head cooling you down is extremely relaxing.

 Anyone who usually stays away from hot springs because of the heat should give open-air baths a try in the winter.
 The temperature of the water tends to be a little milder.
-It also makes a huge difference to literally keep a cool head.
-You won't feel so hot if your head is constantly cooled down by wind or snow.

 1. Noboribetsu Onsen in Hokkaido

 Noboribetsu Onsen is one of the most famous hot spring resorts in Japan.
 It is really quite impressive at any time of the year.
 Jigokudani, or Hell Valley, is the source of its hot springs.
 Walking through the hot sand dunes in Noboribetsu with the sulfur smell floating in the air makes you think of hell, indeed.
 On the other hand, it's extremely relaxing if you don't mind the sulfur smell.

 As for the hot springs themselves, you might not be aware that there are many different kinds of spring water available at the onsen.
 Every type of water has different effects and serves a different purpose.

 There are nine varieties of spring water available at Noboribetsu Onsen.